 The Blue Hill Inn (c.1830), a place to relax, a place to vacation.
 Visit a quiet and scenic place on the coast.
 Sail, cruise or kayak past the lighthouses of Penobscot Bay or shop for antiques and visit galleries.
 Sample food and cooking from local farmer’s and fishermen or attend a chamber music concert.
 Then return to a bed and breakfast of distinction where hors d’oeuvres and wine are served by the fireplace and where our priority is individualized attention to guests.
 Learn More

 Romantic, peaceful, relaxing, Honeymoon Suite, big whirlpool, Wi-Fi, fireplaces, great breakfasts.
 The Brewster Inn is on National Register of Historic Places.
 Former Maine Governor and Senators family home.
 Close to Bangor Maine.
 Owen Brewster played by Alan Alda in Oscar winning movie “The Aviator” starring Leonardo DiCaprio (as Howard Hughes).
-Noted visitors here inc Presidents Truman and Taft, Louis Mayer (founder of MGM Films).
-In June 2008, featured on national TV on HGTV.
+Noted visitors here include Presidents Truman and Taft, Louis Mayer (founder of MGM Films).
+Featured on HGTV.
 Learn More

 More and more Maine lodging properties are going green.
 What was once just a color is now a way of doing business and protecting our precious environment.
 Mainers know that the Pine Tree State’s natural resources, our coastline, grand mountains and pristine lakes, must be kept clean to remain pristine.